obrienjoey/joeyobrien.ie/content/authors/admin/_index.md

 I am currently a PhD student at the Universty of Limerick supervised by [Prof. James Gleeson](https://staff.ul.ie/gleesonj/) working on describing the dynamics of complex systems through a combination of mathematical modelling alongside large-scale data analysis.
 These systems can range from memes, online threads to even Fantasy sports!

+## News

+- **July 20th, 2020**: New Publication "A Generalized Framework for Simultaneous Long-Short Feedback Trading" in **IEEE Transactions in Automatic Control** with two Dr. Burkes - Mark and Kevin.
+This article stemmed from my undergraduate dissertation where we look at statistical approaches in applying control theory to trading.
+- **July 1st 2020**: Blog post on what we can learn about Irish life in in the Covid-19 era from technological data appeared on the ECMI (European Consortium for Mathematics in Industry) website.
+[Link](https://ecmiindmath.org/2020/07/01/covid-19-and-the-irish-routine/)
+- **June 22nd, 2020**: Our paper on how temporal autocorrelations affect the optimal Kelly betting strategy appeared in **IEEE Control Systems Letters** - work with Kevin Burke, Mark Burke, and Bob Barmish.
+[Link](https://ieeexplore.ieee.org/document/9122591) | [Arxiv](https://arxiv.org/pdf/2003.02743.pdf).
+- **June 3rd, 2020**: New publication in **Physical Review E** - "Quantifying uncertainty in a predictive model for popularity dynamics" with Alberto Aleta, Yamir Moreno, and James Gleeson.
+[Link](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.101.062311) | [Arxiv](https://arxiv.org/abs/2001.09490).